This page contains affiliate links. Please read our disclosure for more info.

 Location: Fantasyland

 Any other best Magic Kingdom rides list will have Seven Dwarfs Mine Train near the top.
-It’s always the ride with the longest lines in the park and much beloved by many.
+It has some of the longest lines in the park and is much beloved by many.

 Honestly, we don’t quite get the fuss.
 If the line was short, we’d ride it every time we visited the park, but getting on involves planning, a long wait, or paying for a Lightning Lane Single Pass, and it doesn’t feel worth the effort for us.